 Contact Patterson Legal Group Today

 When you hire an attorney from Patterson Legal Group, you get a compassionate and experienced legal professional that can help you obtain compensation for your losses.
 We understand the complicated legal process these types of cases can bring and are ready to help you every step of the way.
-Our team has proven results and over 75 years of combined experience representing injury victims in Kansas, Missouri, Nebraska, and Wyoming.
+Our team has proven results and over 75 years of combined experience representing injury victims in Kansas, Missouri, and Oklahoma.
 With our “no win, no fee” policy, our clients do not pay unless we recover money on your behalf.